ligerfotis/H-AI_collab_game/README.md

 MazeUnity receives actions (plus other important information) and sends back observations (plus other important information) to MazeRL.

-The above messages are being exchanged via an HTTP server.
+The above messages are being exchanged via the HTTP server (Maze-Server).

 MazeRL and MazeUnity work as HTTP clients.